hacks-guide/Guide_Wii/docs/nand-backup.md

 Priiloader adds a secondary level of brick protection, and is highly recommended even if BootMii was installed as boot2.
 It is especially important for users of BootMii on IOS.

-If you are on Wii mini, this is your primary level of brick protection.
+If you are on Wii mini, this is your primary means of brick protection.

 :::